sunengine/SunEngine/README.md

  - Interactive editing of site menu, as well as additional menus
  - Switch basic and additional skins
  - User groups and changing their permissions
- - Creating site activities components
+ - Creating site activities Sections
  - And other features...

 ## Technical features